Anastasius Gribanovsky: Life

 With the beginning of World War II, Metropolitan Anastasy found himself once again in the zone of hostilities as German forces bombed and then occupied Belgrade in 1941.
 The invasion of the Soviet Union in June, 1941, prompted Joseph Stalin to reconsider state policies vis-a-vis the Russian Church.
 Stalin released bishops from prison and allowed churches to be reopened.
 With his permission, hierarchs in the Soviet Union elected Metropolitan Sergius (Stragorodsky) as Patriarch of Moscow on September 8, 1943.
 On October 21, 1943, in Vienna, Metropolitan Anastasy together with eight exile hierarchs denounced the election as uncanonical.

 With the approach of the Soviet army on Belgrade in September, 1944, the Synod of Bishops relocated to Vienna and then, in the summer of 1945, to Munich, Germany.
 Starting in 1948, many Russian displaced persons began to relocate to the United States.
 This prompted many to call for the Synod to relocate across the Atlantic, especially given the events of the 1946 at the All-American Council of Cleveland, where the North American Metropolia voted to break ties with the ROCOR.
 Given these circumstances, on November 23, 1950, Metropolitan Anastasy left Munich for New York.
 Immediately after his arrival in the United States, on November 25, 1950, he traveled to Jordanville, New York, where he consecrated Holy Trinity Cathedral, the main church of the hamlet's Holy Trinity Monastery.
 The consecration was followed by the first meeting of the ROCOR Council of Bishops on US soil with the participation of 11 hierarchs.

 There also, and for the first (and only) time in the history of the ROCOR, Metropolitan Anastasy officiated at the consecration of the holy chrism.
 Prior to this, the ROCOR had received chrism from the Serbian Orthodox Church.

 Once in the United States, Metropolitan Anastasy took up residence at the New Kursk-Root Hermitage in Mahopac, New York.
-Metropolitan Anastasy tenure saw the blossoming of ROCOR in North America with the opening of about 100 new parishes and the consecration six new bishops: Anthony (Sinkevich) of Los Angeles, Averky (Taushev) of Syracuse and Holy Trinity, Sabbas (Rayevsky) of Sydney, Anthony (Medvedev) of San Francisco, Sava (Sarachevich) of Edmonton, and Nectarius (Kontzevich) of Seattle.
+Metropolitan Anastasy tenure saw the blossoming of ROCOR in North America with the opening of about 100 new parishes and the consecration six new bishops: Anthony (Sinkevich) of Los Angeles, Averky (Taushev) of Syracuse and Holy Trinity, Sabbas (Rayevsky) of Sydney, Anthony (Medvedev) of San Francisco, Sava (Saračević) of Edmonton, and Nectarius (Kontzevich) of Seattle.
 Every summer, starting in 1951, Metropolitan Anastasy would undertake a trip across the United States to California, where he would spend a significant part of the summer in San Francisco.
 There, at his initiative, the Synod established the parish of All Saints of Russia in Burlingame, California.